settermjd/podcast-site/storage/posts/episode-0028.md

 ---
 ### Synopsis

 In this episode, I'm keen to talk with you about career changes.
-This is something that I’m currently going through and have been through in the past.
-It’s not uncommon, especially in the tech field.
+This is something that I'm currently going through and have been through in the past.
+It's not uncommon, especially in the tech field.

-So in this episode I’m sharing some pointers, links, stories, and all-round good information to help you make the change, if you’re planning to do so.
+So in this episode I'm sharing some pointers, links, stories, and all-round good information to help you make the change, if you're planning to do so.

-Here’s some highlights:
+Here's some highlights:

 - A personal story about how I found my first mentor, when I had no idea where I wanted to go.
 - I also help you to find some for yourself.
-- Questions to help you find focus, what’s important to you, and whether you should "follow your passion".
+- Questions to help you find focus, what's important to you, and whether you should "follow your passion".
 - Suggestions for what to do to stand out from the crowd.
 - Suggestions to avoid burnout.